Updated: Nov 17, 2022

 The preponderance of the facts basically suggests that the argument is more probable than not true and that the death would not have happened if it weren't for the defendant's actions or inaction.
 There is a lower burden of evidence than the statutory requirement of "beyond a reasonable doubt."

-In order to be successful in your lawsuit for damages, you must create four primary elements of a wrongful death case:
+To be successful in your lawsuit for damages, you must create four primary elements of a wrongful death case:

 The defendant's violation of the duty of care owed to the decedent is the second aspect that a plaintiff in a wrongful death suit must prove.
 If a driver owes a duty to all other road users to operate their vehicle safely and responsibly, they can violate that duty by breaking traffic laws, texting while driving, or drinking and driving, for example.
 Establishing this aspect in a wrongful death claim meets the plaintiff's duty of proving the defendant's "wrongful act or negligence."